-Most of the fastest knitters in the world favor a style of knitting that's sometimes known as lever knitting, pivot knitting or Irish Cottage knitting.
-It's a great method for knitters who knit for a living to use because it allows you to knit really quickly and doesn't cause as much pain in the hands and joints as other methods.
+Most of the fastest knitters in the world favor a style of knitting that's sometimes known as lever knitting, pivot knitting, or Irish cottage knitting.
+This is a great method for knitters who knit for a living, though anyone can learn it.
+It allows you to knit really quickly and doesn't cause as much pain in the hands and joints as other methods.

 Lever knitting is a sort of variation of English knitting in that the yarn is held in the right hand.
-But it's different because one needle is held stationary while the other does all the work.
+It's different, though, because one needle is held stationary—acting as a pivot or lever—while the other needle does all the work.

 The yarn is usually tensioned around the lower fingers of the hand and the hand moves back and forth to form the stitches.
-It's a fluid movement that cuts down on repetitive strain and is historically used by production knitters who need to be able to work for many hours each day without pain.
+It's a fluid movement that cuts down on repetitive strain.
+Along with speed, that's why it is historically used by production knitters who need to be able to work for many hours each day without discomfort.